 For freeware, Wings3D has a wide array of mesh and selection tools.
 The mirror tool is perfect for symmetrical modeling, for example.
 Additionally, the software features customizable hotkeys for streamlining the 3D printing workflow.

 Wings3D has a steady learning curve but is also accessible to beginners.
-The user interface is easy-to-use, but also features tools like bend, circularize, inset, intersect, move, plane cut, rotate, scale, shear, sweep, and weld.
+The user interface is easy-to-use but also features tools like bend, circularize, inset, intersect, move, the plane cut, rotate, scale, shear, sweep, and weld.